 Always eager to explore new artistic frontiers, Zeitgeist regularly collaborates with poets, choreographers, directors, visual artists and sound artists of all types to create imaginative new work that challenges the boundaries of traditional chamber music.
 “We’re all about creating and performing brand new things, ” shares Zeitgeist Co-Director Heather Barringer.

-Using real-world set pieces, video, and projected images to tell the story of a Summit Avenue mansion with a disreputable past and unwelcome spirits, Crocus Hill Ghost Story was inspired by award-winning writer/teacher Cheri Johnson’s experiences living in a Saint Paul mansion during the 1980s.
+Telling the story of a Summit Avenue mansion with a disreputable past and unwelcome spirits, Crocus Hill Ghost Story was inspired by award-winning writer/teacher Cheri Johnson’s experiences living in a Saint Paul mansion during the 1980s.

 “We’re really excited to be back at the Anderson Center” for the third time, Barringer notes.
 Previously Zeitgeist and Kevin Kling performed here, and last year they collaborated with Nirmala Rajasekar.